Skip ahead to learn how to make your own DIY tent footprint.

 Tent footprints, often called groundsheets, can be a point of contention among backpackers and campers alike.

 But, is a tent footprint worth it?
-I mean, do you really need a footprint for your tent?
+Do you really need a footprint for your tent?

 The simple answer is yes.
 Also, the other simple answer is no.